 Portuguese is a very interesting language for several reasons.
 They have interesting uses of the infinitive that we don’t find in other languages (they “bend” verbs).
 They have a personal infinitive (“infinitivo pessoal”) and then they have future subjunctive that, very often looks like the infinitive.

-If you want try use for FREE our online materials clik HERE!
+If you want to try this, use for FREE our online materials click HERE!

 There are students who wonder before they start studying Portuguese, should I study European Portuguese or Brazilian Portuguese?

 Our opinion is that it doesn’t really matter.
 The pronunciation is quite different.
 It will be easier for you to understand people in Brazil because they pronounce all the vowels.
 Portuguese people “swallow” the words, they kind of chew them.